 Installing an new version of Bridge Creator

-Before installing a new version of Bridge Creator, you need to uninstall the current version by selecting the extension and clicking Remove.
+Before installing a new version of Bridge Creator, you need to uninstall the current version by selecting "Applications & Components" / "Manage Extensions" / "Extensions Manager", search for the extension and click Remove.
 The extension will be removed when Tekla Structures restarts.
 More information here

 Understanding LandXML files